github/docs/content/actions/learn-github-actions/reusing-workflows.md

 * Reusable workflows can't call other reusable workflows.
 * Reusable workflows stored within a private repository can only be used by workflows within the same repository.
 * Any environment variables set in an `env` context defined at the workflow level in the caller workflow are not propagated to the called workflow.
 For more information about the `env` context, see "[Context and expression syntax for GitHub Actions](/actions/reference/context-and-expression-syntax-for-github-actions#env-context)."
+* Reusable workflows do not support the `strategy` property.

 The following limitations will be removed when workflow reuse moves out of beta:
 * You can't set the concurrency of a called workflow from the caller workflow.
 For more information about `jobs.<job_id>.concurrency`, see "[Workflow syntax for GitHub Actions](/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idconcurrency)."